 - Our Media Toolkit: Creating messages and stories by IMIX (especially p5)

 - Wellbeing Conversations: Activities and approaches to creating safe, reflective spaces by The Visionaries

 Whether you’re having a one-to-one conversation or facilitating a group discussion, don’t forget to be sensitive to others’ experiences and respect their boundaries about what they want to share.

 Share photos or reflections on your conversations on social media using using these hashtags #SimpleActs #CompassionIntoAction #RefugeeWeek

 If your social media post includes images or names of other people, make sure you get permission first, including from parents/ guardians of anyone under 18.

-Have a Chat is one of eight Simple Acts you can do for Refugee Week 2021.
+Have a Chat is one of ten Simple Acts you can do for Refugee Week 2023.
 To view them all, visit the Simple Acts page.